We explain the reasons for these penalties and provide tips for how to prevent your company from committing similar breaches!

 Deliveroo collected a disproportionate amount of personal data of its riders in violation of the principles of storage limitation, data minimisation, transparency and lawfulness under Article 5 of the GDPR.

-The company used this data for the automated rating of rider’s performance and assignment of work.
-The company was not sufficiently transparent about the algorithms used for the management of its riders, for both the assignment of orders and for the booking of work shifts.
+The company used this data for the automated rating of riders’ performance and assignment of work.
+The company was not sufficiently transparent about the algorithms used for managing its riders, for both the assignment of orders and the booking of work shifts.

 Garante imposed a number of corrective measures on Deliveroo.
 These included compliance with transparency requirements and implementing appropriate measures to periodically verify the correctness and accuracy of the results from their algorithmic systems.